fogx/predicting-financial-volatility-project/README.md

 ## Notebooks
 * Data_Description_and_Model_Evaluation.ipynb - Main report notebook.

 Describes the project idea, literature and data.
 Compares predictions of the different models (from notebooks below) and concludes.
-* FFN.ipynb: SHORT DESCRIPTION MISSING
+* FFN.ipynb: Trains feed-forward neural network model configurations.
-* LSTM.ipynb: LSTM notebook
+* LSTM.ipynb:
 The goal is to use lstm network architectures to perform the volatility prediction.
 We try three different architecture 1.) a simple one layer lstm, 2.) a two layer lstm with additioanl dense layers, 3.) a model with a funcitonal API that combines a lstm layer, appropriate for features with time lags, and a dense layers which are appropriate for features without time lags.
 We check the performance based on the train data and create prediction results for the validation and test set.
-* * GRU.ipynb: as LSTM notebook with GRU cells instead of LSTM cells.
+* GRU.ipynb: similar to LSTM notebook with GRU cells instead of LSTM cells.
+* data_preprocessing.ipynb: data preprocessing.

 ## Authors:
 Erik Senn, Jule Schüttler, Leszek Wächter, Leon Wolf